-There is an expectation that parents of students in the whānau will attend the two hui that will take place each year.
+There is an expectation that parents of students in the whānau will attend the various hui that may take place during the year.
 These hui are to encourage feedback from parents and to discuss plans to help your child to be successful at Nayland College.